AsyMov: Integrated Sensing and Communications with Asynchronous Moving Devices: Introduction

-Our approach obtains phase measurements from different multipath reflections across time in the \acf{cir}.
-Then, it removes \ac{cfo} and \ac{po} by leveraging their invariance across the received propagation paths.
+Our approach (see Fig.~\ref{fig:concept}) obtains phase measurements at the RX from different multipath reflections across time in the \acf{cir}.
+Hence, it removes \ac{cfo} and \ac{po} by leveraging their invariance across the received propagation paths.
 Path-specific phase terms are subsequently removed via time-domain phase differencing, thanks to their slow varying nature over short time windows.
 Most importantly, each multipath component is \textit{differently} affected by the TX or RX motion, and we exploit this as a source of \textit{diversity} to reduce the number of unknowns in the phase measurements model.
-As a result, we are able to cast the Doppler frequency estimation of the target as a non-linear system of equations, which can be solved if at least $2$ multipath components from static scatterers are available.
-This means that if the propagation environment has at least two static reflections, the Doppler of the target and the \ac{isac} device velocity can be estimated.
-To increase the reliability of such estimates, the proposed algorithm refines the solution using subsequent measurements.
-Differently from traditional \ac{dft}- or \ac{music}-based Doppler estimation, \ourname{} is robust to \textit{irregular} sampling of the \ac{cir}.
-This means that it can be implemented in \ac{isac} systems with minimal overhead by opportunistically exploiting the transmissions of data packets, and without requiring the transmission of additional signals for sensing or applying sparse channel reconstruction methods~\cite{pegoraro2022sparcs}.
-Moreover, \ourname{} can seamlessly integrate measurements of the moving device velocity obtained with an onboard \ac{imu}, which may be available on mobile devices.
-We experimentally verify that the onboard \ac{imu} is less accurate than our approach based on the sole wireless signal, but increases the Doppler frequency estimation reliability in case fewer than two static multipath components are available.
+As a result, we can successfully cast the Doppler frequency estimation of the target as a non-linear system of equations, that can be solved if at least two multipath components from static scatterers are available.
+In such a case, the target's Doppler and the \ac{isac} device velocity are jointly estimated via a newly proposed and efficient alternating minimization algorithm that operates on time-averaged phase measurements.
+Remarkably, \ourname{} is robust to \textit{irregular} sampling of the \ac{cir}.
+This means that it can be implemented in \ac{isac} systems with minimal overhead, by opportunistically exploiting the transmissions of data packets, and without requiring the transmission of additional signals for sensing purposes or applying sparse channel reconstruction methods~\cite{pegoraro2022sparcs}.
+As an additional feature, \ourname{} can seamlessly integrate measurements of any moving device velocity obtained with an onboard \ac{imu}, which may be available on mobile devices.
+As we show in Section~\ref{sec:exp-results}, our experimental results reveal that the integration of an onboard \ac{imu} leads to less accurate results than using our approach with the sole wireless signal, but increases the estimation reliability in case fewer than two static multipath components are available.